NSDesign/ShapeStudio/replit.md

 # Shape Editor - Replit Development Guide

 ## Overview
 Shape Editor is a web-based application for creating, manipulating, and composing geometric shapes.
 Built with React, TypeScript, and Express, it offers advanced features like procedural generation, boolean operations, and smart distribution algorithms.
-The project aims to provide a comprehensive toolset for digital artists and designers to create complex graphic compositions with ease, targeting a market for creative professionals and hobbyists seeking advanced shape manipulation capabilities.
+The project aims to provide a comprehensive toolset for digital artists and designers to create complex graphic compositions, targeting creative professionals and hobbyists.

 ## User Preferences
 Preferred communication style: Simple, everyday language.